-Ready in one minute.
-Automatic shutoff.
+Machine is ready in 1 minute.
+Has an automatic shutoff.
 Versatile wide width.
 Brand is known for quality.

-Arrives with limited 3 mil pouches.
-Not designed to handle pouches thicker than 5 mil.
+Arrives with limited 3-mil pouches.
+Not designed to handle pouches thicker than 5 mils.

 Whether it’s to protect files and documents at the office or preserve your crafting projects at home, a laminator is a handy tool.
 When items are laminated, you don’t have to worry about them getting bent, torn, wrinkled, dirty, or damaged by liquids, which means they will last much longer.

 However, purchasing a laminator can be a confusing process.
 There are several different types of laminators to choose from, as well as certain features that can make one model a better fit for your projects than others.

 At the office, you can use a laminator to laminate:

 Restaurant and bar menus